bngarren/checkmate.nvim/README.md

 Enhance your todos with custom [metadata](#metadata) with quick keymaps!

-The Checkmate buffer is **saved as regular Markdown** which means it's compatible with any Markdown editor!
+Your buffer is **saved as regular Markdown** which means it's compatible with any Markdown editor!

 <a id="commands"><a/>

-# ☑️ Commands
+# Commands

 #### User commands
 `:Checkmate [subcommand]`